 There is also a section included that provides specific information regarding the accessibility of the property.

-Energy Performance Certificate - this is also dealt with by the surveyor and rates the energy efficiency and environmental impact of the property from A – G. The certificate provides a band rating against the current Scottish home average which is band D (61).
+This is also dealt with by the surveyor and rates the energy efficiency and environmental impact of the property from A – G. The certificate provides a band rating against the current Scottish home average which is band D (61).
 The report also recommends actions you can take to save on costs and make your home more energy efficient.

-Property Questionnaire – this document is completed by the seller, or on behalf of the seller.
+This document is completed by the seller, or on behalf of the seller.
 The questionnaire includes sixteen questions all pertaining to the property itself under the sellers’ period of ownership.
 The questionnaire will include information regarding the council tax band, alterations to the property, utility providers, factoring arrangements and any local authority notices that affect the property.

 Once the above three components have been finalised, it will be uploaded into one full document which prospective purchasers are able to download online or request directly via your estate agent.